ChalmersGU-data-structure-courses/OpenDSA/RST/en/Design/SetsAndMaps.rst

 by population, we can use the following algorithm:

 * Find the position in the array of the first town that has a population of at least 1,000.
-(We will see in Section :chap:`???` that is is possible to find this position efficiently.)
+(We will see in Chapter :chap:`Arrays: Searching and Sorting` that it is possible to find this position efficiently, using an algorithm called *binary search*.)
 * Find the position in the array of the *last* town that has a population of *at most* 2,000.
 * Now return all towns between those two positions in the array.